Courtenay Coun. Erik Eriksson is gunning for the mayor’s seat in the next municipal election.

 Eriksson has yet to formally announce his candidacy, but he wants to get the ball rolling on his ‘Building Partnerships’ campaign leading up to the Oct.
 20, 2018 election.

-Though the Comox Valley consists of three municipalities and three regional districts, Eriksson sees the Valley as a whole with common goals.
+Though the Comox Valley consists of three municipalities and three electoral districts, Eriksson sees the Valley as a whole with common goals.

 He feels his many years of experience as a union rep, back when he worked as an electrician at the now defunct Fields Sawmill, would help resolve problems.